India's Reliance strikes third unit stake deal, raising $8 billion in two weeks

 The deals, along with its plan to sell $7 billion in new shares, will help Reliance meet its target of eliminating $21.4 billion of net debt by the end of the year.

-The negotiations between Reliance and Vista were built off of personal connections made between the private equity firm’s founder Robert Smith and Ambani, a person familiar with the matter said.
+The negotiations between Reliance and Vista were built off personal connections between the private equity firm’s founder Robert Smith and Ambani, a person familiar with the matter said.

 The discussions were led by Ambani’s close aide Manoj Modi and Brian Sheth, co-founder of Vista who is half-Indian and whose father hails from Ambani’s home state of Gujarat, the source added.

-Unlike traditional mobile carriers which depend on voice services to make money, Ambani has pitched Jio as a trailblazer tech company by offering cheap mobile data plans that helped hundreds of millions of Indians use the Internet for the first time.
+Unlike traditional mobile carriers which depend on voice services to make money, Ambani has pitched Jio as a trailblazer tech company by offering cheap mobile data plans that helped hundreds of millions of Indians use the internet for the first time.

 Ambani is set to roll out a new retail venture, which combined with Jio and interests in education, music and films, could pose a challenge to established e-commerce firms such as Amazon and Walmart’s Flipkart.